AmitT98/task-hell/README.md

 ```
 npm run dev
 ```
-## How to use?
+## <a name="htu"> How to use? </a>
-1. Open the app in a new browser window
+1. Install locally or go to [https://task-hell.netlify.app/](https://task-hell.netlify.app/)
-2. Type the task id and short description
+2. Type the task id, short description and duration of the task.
-3. Click add task.
+3. Click add task or press enter
+4. Click the task to start timer individually.
+5. The task for which the duration has expired appear on the left, and can be modified by clicking on them.
-4. To clear all tasks click clear all task button. \
+6. To clear all tasks click clear all task button. \
 **Note: Tasks will persist even when you close the session.**

 ## Project Roadmap